solidi/writing/66-a-love-letter-to-my-youtube-subscriptions.md

 [![](https://img.youtube.com/vi/s-10rEbLWnk/0.jpg)](https://www.youtube.com/watch?v=s-10rEbLWnk)

 LA Beast lines his rooms with physical nostalgia, which connects to my deepest childhood, including Ghostbusters, WWF, Nintendo, and other oddities.
-With the peculiarities he accomplishes, I drop everything to watch his next challenge.
+He accomplishes the amazing, I drop everything to watch his next challenge.
 With his recent video [completing a 50-mile jog](https://www.youtube.com/watch?v=s-10rEbLWnk), I rose off my chair, clapped, and then began crying with him on his win.
 Watching LA Beast is the peak of a good person trying his best at YouTube.

 With three million subscribers, he's doing it well, while others are not.
-As Kevin would say, "*Have a good day!*"
+And as Kevin would say, "*Have a good day!*"

 ## Link and Subscribe Below (and Click the Bell)